ComputationalDesignLab/surrogate-methods/books/setup.md

 # Computing environment setup

-The goal of this setup is to create a computing environment on your computer for this class.
+The goal of this section is to create a computing environment on your computer for this class.
 Follow the steps below to setup anaconda, create an environment, and install some initial packages in the new environment.
-If you already have Anaconda or know any other method which suits your needs in a better manner, then you are free to use that. **The end goal is to have a working computing environment for this class** .
+If you already have Anaconda or know any other method which suits your needs in a better manner, then you are free to use that. **The end goal is to have a working computing environment for this class**.

 > **_NOTE:_** This guide assumes that you are using Windows OS.
 If you are using another OS, then the steps will be very similar but there might be more usage of terminal commands.

-**Step 1**: Downloading and Installing Anaconda.
+## Step 1: Downloading and installing anaconda

 You can skip this step if you already have Anaconda (or miniconda) installed.